Free Will in Ancient Thought

 ἑκών, hekōn, adjective, "of own's own accord"

-ἑκών behaves like a participle, but no verb exists.
+ἑκών looks like a participle (word formed from a verb and used as an adjective), but no verb exists.

 If Aristotle does not have the notion of free will, how does he understand responsibility?

-Traditionally, Aristotle's distinction between things we do ἑκόντες and things we do ἄκοντες is understood as a distinction between things we "voluntarily" and things we do "involuntarily."
+Traditionally, according to Frede, historians of ancient philosophy have understood Aristotle's distinction between things we do ἑκόντες and things we do ἄκοντες as a distinction between things we do "voluntarily" and things we do "involuntarily."

 "It reflects a projection of a later conception of the mind onto Aristotle."